 When I tell you this is one of the easiest recipes I have, I mean it!

-Just add ALL ingredients into a food processor and puree until smooth and creamy!
+Then just add ALL ingredients into a food processor and puree until smooth and creamy!

 Using a food processor is the best way to puree homemade hummus.